 Introduction

 Sablefish (Anoplopoma fimbria) are a highly mobile, long-lived, valuable groundfish that have high movement rates (10 – 88% annual movement probabilities across Alaska, Hanselman et al. 2015) and range from Southern California to the Bering Sea.
-Concurrent population declines across the entire range during the past few decades have increased concern about the populations’ status and causes of this downward trend.
+Concurrent population declines across the entire range during the past few decades have increased concern about the status of sablefish and interest in the causes of thw downward trend.
 Traditionally, sablefish stock assessment and management has occurred independently at regional scales, namely Alaska, British Columbia, and the US West Coast, assuming that these are closed stocks.
 However, recent genetic work has shown that NE Pacific sablefish are not genetically distinct between these traditional management areas (Jasonowicz et al., 2017), though there is evidence for differences in growth rate and size-at-maturity throughout the range (McDevitt, 1990).
-This suggests that the current delineation of assessment and management regions is incongruent with the stock’s actual spatial structure and motivates research that would enable the construction of a population dynamics model which represents the spatial heterogeneity of sablefish throughout their range.
+This suggests that the current delineation of assessment and management regions is incongruent with the stock’s actual spatial structure and motivates research that would enable the construction of a population dynamics model that represents the spatial heterogeneity of sablefish throughout their range.

 Growth rates of fish within a population, which are generally parameterized using the von Bertalanffy growth function (VBGF, von Bertalanffy, 1957) can influence stock assessment results (Punt, 2003).
-Parameter estimates for sablefish are usually based on survey data acquired from chartered commercial trawl or longline vessels (Table 1).
-It is preferable to obtain estimates from a survey, because fishery-dependent information can be heavily biased due to targeting or gear selectivity (Ricker, 1969).
+Estimates of the parameters of the growth curve for sablefish are usually based on survey data acquired from chartered commercial trawl or longline vessels (Table 1).
+It is preferable to obtain estimate growth parameters using data from a survey, because fishery-dependent information can be heavily biased due to targeting or gear selectivity (Ricker, 1969).

-There has been a resurgence of efforts to quantify spatial growth variability for several managed species, including Gulf Sheepshead (Adams et al., 2018) and northern rock sole (Hurst and Abookire, 2006), as well as sablefish (James et al., 2002; Mason et al., 1983).
-Though a robust volume of survey data is available for this species for all management regions, researchers have not yet analyzed available length and age data for the entire sablefish range for evidence of spatial patterns.
+There has been a resurgence of efforts to quantify spatial variability in growth for several managed species, including Gulf Sheepshead (Adams et al., 2018) and northern rock sole (Hurst and Abookire, 2006), as well as sablefish (James et al., 2002; Mason et al., 1983).
+Though a robust volume of survey data are available for this species for all management regions, researchers have not yet analyzed available length and age data for the entire sablefish range for evidence of spatial patterns.
 The objective of this study was to investigate variation in growth rates for sablefish across the Northeast Pacific while minimizing the use of pre-supposed spatial stratifications in the analytical approach.
 We present the results of this evaluation with the intention of informing future sablefish modeling work in the northeast Pacific.

 Methods

 We used simulation to explore the robustness of a new, data-driven approach to detect spatio-temporal breaks in fish growth.
-The modeling workflow was designed to identify significant spatiotemporal break-points in the age-length relationship and did not consider a priori hypotheses of spatial stratification.
-We employed a Generalized Additive Model (GAM) with smooth functions for latitude and year using the mgcv package (Wood, 2011) in R (R Development Core Team, 2011).
-The first derivatives of the GAM were evaluated to identify areas of significant change (i.e., break points) in growth parameter estimates.
+The method was designed to identify significant spatiotemporal break-points in the age-length relationship and not consider a priori hypotheses of spatial stratification.

-The method involves fitting a GAM with the vector of observed lengths as the response variable, predicted by separate smoothers for year and latitude.
+The method involves fitting a Generalized Additive Model (GAM) using the mgcv package (Wood, 2011) in R (R Development Core Team, 2011) to the vector of observed lengths as the response variable, predicted by separate smoothers for year and latitude.
 Non-smoothed predictors included age (in years) and sex (male/female only; fish of “unknown” sex were removed from the analysis beforehand) so that the smooth functions represented all variation not explained by these factors.